 Great example of smart, strategic, inflammatory activism and subsequent storytelling in a municipality.(Source: http://player.vimeo.com/)

 He puts up a Christmas tree once a week and decorates it, then takes it down the next morning.
 A voracious reader of history, he’s been known to clip favorite words from books and eat them.
 Sometimes he’ll eat whole paragraphs.
 His New York Public Library card has been permanently revoked.
 He doesn’t observe Tuesdays.… Continue reading

 Awesome Book List brought to you by Brooklyn Brainery Instructors

 In the 1950s, having the Encyclopaedia Britannica on the bookshelf was akin to a station wagon in the garage or a black-and-white Zenith in the den, a possession coveted for its usefulness and as a goalpost for an aspirational middle class.
 Buying a set was often a financial stretch, and many families had to pay… Continue reading

 New York architect John Locke saw a unique opportunity and now has made very cool-looking and practical libraries/book drops that fit nicely on our existing infrastructure.
 Some say they will be trashed, but I honestly don’t think they will be any more than anything else.
 I support this project and will definitely donate a book… Continue reading

+Shouldn’t there be some sort of super-excited-feeling that goes with this?!?!
 I never wrote an “aftermath” post to the Find the Future game that I played back in May, because the truth is, I felt a little deflated.
 Unimpressed for sure.
 Disappointed overall.
 It was tricky to articulate that, because I didn’t want to pop… Continue reading Well, I’m officially a published author.